 Meat substitutes have their place, but maybe trying to compare vegan chicken to chicken is perhaps not the best way!
 We prepare tasty and filling dishes.

-By choosing to go vegan are there any compromises couples will have to make that they should know about in advance?
+By choosing to go vegan are there any compromises couples will have to make?

-If a fully vegan menu is important to you, you might want to choose a venue which allows external caterers who have the specialist experience, this might rule out some venues who only allow their in-house caterers.
-Eating fully vegan food is a growing market and we like to be there to help couples have what they want.
+If a vegan menu is important to you, you might want to choose a venue which allows external caterers who have the specialist experience.
+This might rule out some venues who only allow their in-house caterers.

 Can vegan couples have any more creative or interactive service options?